eslint/eslint/docs/developer-guide/nodejs-api.md

 const results = await eslint.lintFiles(patterns);
 ```

-This method checks the given files then returns the results.
+This method lints the files that match the glob patterns and then returns the results.

 #### Parameters